orgfrg/.github/profile/README.md

 ## Intellectual property

 U.S. Provisional Patent Applications 63/995,907 (filed March 4, 2026) and 64/002,607 (filed March 11, 2026).
-Additional applications pending.
+Additional filings are under evaluation.

 "OrgForge" and "orgfrg" are trademarks of OrgForge, Inc. U.S. Trademark Serial No. 99710648.

-Source code, when released, will be licensed under Apache License 2.0.
+Source code, when released, is expected to be licensed under Apache License 2.0.

 ---